Felixstowe: Sport

 The town's only senior football team, Felixstowe & Walton United, compete in the Isthmian North Division (Step 4).
 Felixstowe and Walton also have junior teams as well as a reserve team.

 The town has a sports centre, the Brackenbury in High Road East, and football, hockey and rugby pitches, together with four bowling greens and other sporting facilities.
 The sports centre, owned by the council, is managed by a contractor.

 Felixstowe Golf Club is a links course to the northeast of the town centre.
 The now defunct Eastward Ho!
 Golf Club first appeared prior to the First World War.
 The club closed at the time of the Second World War.

 Felixstowe Ferry Sailing Club is located beyond the golf course at the Bawdsey Ferry end of the town.
-It sometimes plays host to national and international championships for various dinghy classes, and has a clubhouse with bar and dining facilities which were refurbished following the tidal surge of December 2013.
+It sometimes hosts national and international championships for various dinghy classes.

 Leisure facilities

 The town has two main leisure facilities: the Brackenbury Sports Centre in Old Felixstowe and the Felixstowe Leisure Centre adjacent to the pier.
 There is a bowls club and a tennis club has hosted a large post-Wimbledon tournament.
-There is also a community centre, run by the Old Felixstowe Community Association (OFCA) in Ferry Road which is the home to around thirty user groups from the surrounding area including sports sections and clubs for the very young to adults and senior citizens.
+There is also a community centre, run by the Old Felixstowe Community Association (OFCA) in Ferry Road.

 The library was refurbished in 2006 at a cost of £1,500,000 and has since won national awards.

 Felixstowe has a Royal Air Force Air Cadets Unit, 356 (Felixstowe) Squadron Air Training Corps which has been active since 13 February 1941.
 The squadron's headquarters is built on the site where the former RAF Felixstowe guardhouse once stood.

 Parks

 Langer Park

 The most southern park in Felixstowe is Langer Park, which lies between the railway line running north from the Port of Felixstowe and the houses running along the western side of Langer Road.
 Its north and south parameters are given by the Lidl superstore and Beach Station Road accordingly, giving the park a long rectangular-like shape.
-The park holds host to a narrow stream of which is the last remnant of the late Walton Creek, which had originally run from the Ordinance Hotel (demolished as of late 2014 to make way for a Premier Inn) to the Felixstowe Dock Basin.
-The park itself is mainly covered by open green space in which to partake field sports, and is also accompanied by a what once was a small play area.
-The current play equipment of 2015 is only present by the 'Parks for People' scheme by the Big Lottery Fund and Heritage Lottery Fund, and is much more modernized than the pre-existing swings.
+The park contains a narrow stream that is the remains of Walton Creek, which had originally run from the Ordinance Hotel (demolished as of late 2014 to make way for a Premier Inn) to the Felixstowe Dock Basin.